-Agua Caliente, 1970 (gallery 4) and Deauville, 1970 (gallery 1), were titled for well-known thoroughbred racetracks; their elongated, oblong shapes suggest the circuit of a racing path.
-In these two paintings, the thin line that was subordinate to the stripes in earlier paintings, is the center of attention.
+Agua Caliente, 1970 (gallery 4) and Deauville, 1970 (gallery 1) were titled for well-known thoroughbred racetracks; their elongated, oblong shapes suggest the circuit of a racing path.
 The enormous scale of Agua Caliente and Deauville marked an advance in Stella's experimentation with perception and with the integration of his paintings into architecture.
 Making these panoramic works also challenged him physically and artistically.